 Deer hunting is a game of odds.
-It’s also a game of decisions.
-Knowing when to hunt, when not to, and when the conditions are best for you is all part of the process.
+It's also a game of decisions.
+Knowing when to hunt, when not to, and when the conditions are best for you are all part of the process.
 In my book, there are 10 times, conditions, or situations when odds become more favorable for the deer hunter.
-Here are those things.
+Here are those times.

 1. When Fronts Move Through

 Fronts seem to get deer on their feet — especially just prior to their arrival.
 I've killed numerous deer (including nice bucks) right before a weather front pushed into the area.
 Deer can sense these things and it often spurs them to feed before the front arrives — even during daylight hours.

 Big temperatures changes (up or down) oftentimes get deer on their feet.
 Checking the forecast and anticipating temperature-induced movement is a great way to fill deer tags.
 In my opinion, temperature drops are more effective than increases, but don't overlook rises in mercury, either.
 They have an effect.

 (Don't Miss: 10 Things You Didn't Know About Velvet Bucks)

 Non-front-related weather events, such as pop-up showers and storms, will encourage deer to move as well.
 If these minor weather events occur within the first or last few hours of daylight, it seems to have an even bigger effect on whitetails.

 A lot of the research suggests that deer move best when the barometer hits 30.
 Barometric pressure studies are somewhat conflicting, but most seem to point to the fact that deer do respond to this environmental factor.

 (Don't Miss: Is a Trail Camera Ban Coming to a State Near You?)